Café Scientifique is a place where anyone can come to explore the latest ideas in science and technology.

-We’ll be joined by Dr Sarah Elliott on Tuesday 1 December from 7.00pm until 8.30pm.
+We’ll be joined by Karim Khaled on Tuesday 2 February from 7.00pm until 8.30pm.

 Around twelve thousand years ago in the Middle East, the course of human civilisation changed forever - human hunter-gatherers became fully-fledged farmers, trading their small campsites for settled villages.
 But why?
 Why did it happen there and why then?
 Archaeological evidence is often limited or poorly preserved, so researcher Dr Sarah Elliott is looking closer, studying the microscopic traces people and animals left behind to try to solve one of the great mysteries of human history.

 Tuesday 3 November

 Researcher Carrie Tbaily is bringing her ten years of experience as a physiotherapist into the world of research, as she investigates the potential of hydrotherapy for people with learning disabilities.
 Join us to discover what a learning disability is and how this group of people is extremely diverse.
 We’ll also look at what current research can and can’t tell us about hydrotherapy, and how Carrie’ intends to shape her research plans to fill those gaps.